foliant-docs/docs/src/tutorials/api.md

 <swaggerdoc></swaggerdoc>
 ```

 Foliant will insert generated markdown on the place of this tag during build.
-You may even add some kind of introduction for the API docs before the tag, if you don't have such in your spec file.
+You may even add some kind of introduction for the API docs before the tag, if you don't have such inside your spec file.

 That's it!
 All is left to do is run `make` command to build your site.